 Folks, we are tired.
 This is probably not a (yawn!) news flash to most of us.
 The average American gets less sleep than 20 years ago, and one-third of us report sleeping less than seven hours a night.
 And this does not include moms with young kids, for whom anything approaching seven hours sounds like nirvana.
 Add increasing levels of stress to chronic sleep deprivation, and you get a national fatigue nightmare.
-No wonder that some 15% of women and 10% of men confessed to being “very tired or exhausted” most days of the week, according to researchers at the Centers for Disease Control a few years ago.
+No wonder that some 15 percent of women and 10 percent of men confessed to low energy and being “very tired or exhausted” most days of the week, according to researchers at the Centers for Disease Control a few years ago.

 While there are numerous valid medical reasons for fatigue and exhaustion (thyroid issues, clinical depression, poor nutrition, heart conditions, medicine side effects, to name just a few), many of us otherwise healthy Americans still feel like we’re running on fumes.
 So we reach for dark chocolate and caffeine (dropping $2.24 billion on cans of Red Bull in 2016 alone), trying to prime the pump.
 Instead, what we really need is a tune up.

-The fundamentals behind Elev8d Fitness are indeed fundamental: Humans are built to move; movement requires firing and engaging muscles, which in turn requires energy.
-It’s biomechanics meets physics.
-But so often our approach to exercise and energy is focused on one thing: burning calories and expending energy.
+So often, our approach to exercise and energy is focused on one thing: burning calories and expending energy.
 The more, the better, right?
 Work out longer and harder and get better results, yes?
 Well, not exactly.
-Sometimes you just get left behind.
-I’ve learned the hard way – on a 40-mile bike ride when my quads were spent and I “bonked” (as we say in cycling), which meant I couldn’t keep up with the group and faced a long, lonely, painful trek home.
-I was far from energized after that ride, and humiliated to boot.
+Sometimes, you just get left behind.
+I’ve learned the hard way—on a 40-mile bike ride when my quads were spent and I “bonked” (as we say in cycling), which meant I couldn’t keep up with the group and faced a long, lonely, painful trek home.
+I was far from energized after that ride—and humiliated to boot.

 Endurance athletes such as long distance runners and cyclists tend to overuse one or two muscle groups, and are typically lean and frequently exhausted.
 Studies have shown that sustained effort over long periods of time can raise cortisol (stress hormone) to unhealthy levels (all exercise induces a stress-response, pumping up cortisol which then goes back down), and when cortisol gets out of whack, fatigue can result.
-But shorter, higher intensity intervals, such as those we do at Elev8d, combined with strength training and engaging the deeper core muscles can keep cortisol in check.
+But shorter, low-intensity intervals, like the Elev8d Fitness workouts, engage the deeper core muscles to keep cortisol in check.

-So think big and smart when it comes to exercise.
-There is a place for building endurance and many athletes, myself included, enjoy the mental and physical benefits of a long bike ride or run, but to harness the laws of physics most efficiently and stay more energized, engage those deep, larger muscles in shorter, more focused exercises.
+So, work smarter when it comes to exercise.
+There is a place for building endurance and many athletes, myself included, enjoy the mental and physical benefits of a long bike ride or run.
+But to be more efficiently energized, engage your deep, larger muscles in shorter, more focused workouts.
 The goal should be to get more out of your day and your life, not just your workout.